skrey/yellow-extensions/features/update/README.md

 Please do not delete the [extension files](extension.ini), they are always required.

+## How to show website version

+Your website shows the current version in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit).
+Log in with your user account and go to the settings.
+You can also show the current version at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
+Open a terminal window.
+Go to your installation folder, where the `yellow.php` is.
+Type `php yellow.php about`.
+You can also use shortcuts to show information about the website:

+`[yellow]` = for current website version
+`[yellow error]` = for current error message
+`[yellow log]` = for latest entries in log file

 ## How to update a website

 The first option is to update your website in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit).
 Log in with your user account.
 Go to the settings and check for updates.
 Your website will show when updates are available.
 You need to have update rights to update a website.
 All user accounts are stored in file `system/settings/user.ini`.